Hall of Fame of ICPC World Champions: Filip Wolski

 High-Frequency Trading

-80th anniversary of the birth of professor Jan Madey.
+80th anniversary of the birth of prof. Jan Madey.
 From the left: Wojciech Gryciuk (author of a biography about prof. Madey), Rafał Sikorski (president of the Foundation for Information Technology Development), prof. Krzysztof Diks, prof. Jan Madey and his wife, Dorota, and 5 of 6 ICPC masters: Krzysztof Onak, Marek Cygan, Tomasz Czajka, Marcin Pilipczuk and Andrzej Gąsienica-Samek.
-(Warsaw, June 14, 2022)
+Inscription on the cake: “For the champion of champions”, Warsaw, June 14, 2022.

 We use cookies to personalise content and to analyse our traffic.
 We also share information about your use of our site with our analytics partners.
 View more